dalenewman/Transformalize/README.md

 info  | NorthWind |               | Time elapsed: 00:00:00.3498366
 </pre>

-With a `version` in place, the second run doesn't have to read and compare the data.
-Transformalize used the `version` to avoid reading and comparing records that didn't change.
-This makes an incremental more efficient.
+With a `version` in place, the second run doesn't read and compare un-changed data.
+This makes an incremental update more efficient.

 ### Denormalization

-Related data in NorthWind is stored in many different tables.
+Related data in NorthWind is stored in many tables.
 It's normalized.
 In other words, it's optimized for efficient storage and integrity.
 It may be retrieved (queried), but not without the overhead of combining (aka joining) busy tables at run-time.
 This makes retrieval slower.

 De-normalization is the process of bringing related data back together.
 Data is duplicated to remove the need for joining